-If you feel that you have been unfairly treated or are not satisfied with a decision on your complaint, it is open to you to contact the Office of the Ombudsman.
+If you are not satisfied with a decision on your complaint, it is open to you to contact the Office of the Ombudsman.
 By law the Ombudsman can investigate complaints about any of Department of Social Protection administrative actions or procedures as well as delays or inaction in your dealings with the Department.
 The Ombudsman provides an impartial, independent and free dispute resolution service.